RoboCupatHomeSim/handyman-unity/README.md

 3. Click the Play button at the top of the Unity editor.

 ### Execute the Executable file
-1. Copy the "SIGVerseConfig" folder and the "TTS" folder into the "Build" folder.
+1. Copy the "TTS" folder into the "Build" folder.
 2. Double Click the "Handyman.exe" in the "Build" folder.

 ## License